jnear/cs211-data-privacy/projects.md

 ### Graduate Students

-Graduate students (and undergraduates taking the course for graduate credit) will be expected to develop a more ambitious final project.
-In particular, your project writeup should be written in the style of a conference paper, and clearly describe the motivation for your work, your results, and what those results teach us that wasn't previously known.
-The goal is to give you practice in writing up a technical result in the style of a conference publication.
+Graduate students (and undergraduates taking the course for graduate credit) will be expected to develop a more ambitious final project (a more sophisticated algorithm or approach; a larger or more challenging dataset; or a more detailed analysis of experimental results).

 ## Project Ideas